cgaudet110/Minesweeper-Project/README.md

 Cells clicked on will either end the game if there is a mine, say how many mines are adjacent, or be blank meaning there are no adjacent mines.

+View a demo video of our project here: <https://youtu.be/Z_XLjqyArg0>

 This project was developed on the GitHub Enterprise repository located at this URL: <https://github.coecis.cornell.edu/ire2/CANIT> <br>
 This repository was created to organize and clean up parts of the original project for showcase purposes.
 To see full commit history, please refer to the original repository linked above.